 We first examine the relation between a firm's probability of being acquired and its innovation stock.
 We gauge a firm's innovation using several measures that capture different aspects of innovation, including the total number of patents, patent citations, patent originality, and breakthrough innovation (i.e., tail innovations).
-Table 1 summarizes the variable definitions.
+Table 1 defines the variables.